FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/01Introduction.md

 The message design strives for direct data access without complex transformations or conditional logic.
 This is achieved by:

--   Usage of native binary data types and simple types derived from native binaries, such as prices and timestamps.
+-   Usage of native binary datatypes and simple types derived from native binaries, such as prices and timestamps.

 -   Preference for fixed positions and fixed length fields, supporting